WirlyWirly/quiCKIE/README.md

 Even so, while there are a few more trackers, a couple more options, and an extra 5000+ lines than I had originally planned, I'm happy that at it's core this still remains the same little ~400 line script I put together that night before bedtime 🛌

 From the beginning, this script was written to be reliable, maintainable, and easily expanded on.
-With that in mind, my hope is that the work put in by myself and my contributors (both here and in the forums 🫶) will continue to pay dividends for many years to come, for anyone in the community who happens upon this page 🍻
+With that in mind, my hope is that the work put in by myself and my contributors (both here and in the forums 🫶) will continue to pay dividends for many years to come, for anyone in the community who happens onto this page 🍻

   <div align="center">
     <img src=".github/assets/quickiev0.1.webp" alt="quickie" width="100%" />